This gluten-free German chocolate cake has layers of moist chocolate cake and rich coconut pecan frosting that's decadent and delicious!

 - Cocoa powder - This recipe calls for unsweetened Dutch-processed cocoa powder.

 - Salt - Use fine salt.
+I love using fine Himalayan pink salt!

 - Baking powder - Baking powder adds fluffiness along with baking soda!

 - Eggs - Make sure to use large eggs for this recipe.
+We have 2 eggs going into the cake and 3 egg yolks in the frosting.

 - Granulated sugar - Granulated sugar adds a clean sweetness.